I recently had the opportunity to chat with eating disorder survivor Danae Mercer, who’s an expert in practicing self love.

 Thanks to Nature’s Way® for sponsoring this blog post and conversation with Danae Mercer.
 All opinions are my own, as always!

 Q: What inspired you to start your Instagram account, and how has it grown and changed over the years?

-Q: I think that’s so wonderful, and you really help women embrace their bodies and all their imperfections.
-How has your relationship with body image, body positivity, and self love changed since you’ve started sharing?
+Q: How has your relationship with body image, body positivity, and self love changed since you’ve started sharing?
 Why is it so important to you?

 A: “Well, I would say my relationship with my body and my body confidence, body acceptance, self love, those kinds of things—it’s changed massively since I started.
 I feel blessed every day, whenever I talk about something that’s on my mind.

 “And I get this incredible community around me who says, ‘Oh hey, me too.
 Oh hey, you’re not the only one.
 I struggle with this also.’